Applicant Information

 Types of Applications

 There are several categories of proposals you can submit.
 The general proposal allows you to submit any project related to opioid prevention, treatment, and recovery.
 We want you to assess your community’s needs, then develop a project that addresses those needs.
 Apply to be a naloxone community hero to bring naloxone and training on its use to families in your community.
 (Please note that naloxone from ARORP cannot be distributed or sold to first responders or harm reduction groups.)
 Community coalitions can apply for extra training through CADCA with a coalition partnership empowerment proposal.
 If you are in law enforcement, the overdose response team application can improve your agency’s response to overdose.
+Rural hospitals can apply to the Life Care Specialist proposal, open till April 19, 2024, to hire two Life Care Specialists for their organization.

 Frequently Asked Questions